 Time series data that complies with the OpenTSDB protocol can be read and written.

 Data can be highly compressed before the data is stored.
 The storage that is required for a single data point is less than 2 bytes.

 Data validity: Data validity periods can be customized.
 Data automatically becomes invalid after the customized data validity period ends.
 The expired data is automatically deleted.

 Data deletion: Useless data or dirty data can be automatically deleted to release the storage space.

 Data query: Data can be randomly queried on the web UI.

 Instance monitoring alert

-The following three core metrics can be monitored in the TSDB console in real time: write transactions per second (TPS), the total number of stored timelines, and storage space.
+The following three core metrics can be monitored in the TSDB console in real time: the number of write operations per second, the total number of stored timelines, and the used storage.

-By default, TSDB instances can be accessed only over VPCs.
-This way, instance protection can be enhanced.
+By default, TSDB instances can be connected only over VPCs.
+This secures instance connections.

-The instance access whitelist can be configured to protect your instance and ensure data security.
+The whitelist of an instance can be configured to protect your instance and ensure data security.